norm/flourish/documentation/adding-sources.markdown

 format, called [ISO 8601][iso].
-Although this format supports more variation, Flourish currently only understands timestamps in the format `YYYY-MM-DDTHH:MM:SSZ` (the year, a hyphen, the month as two digits, a hyphen, the day of the month as two digits, a hyphen, the letter `T`, the hours of the day expressed as a 24-hour clock, the minutes, and the seconds, and lastly the letter `Z`).
+Although this format supports more variation, Flourish currently only understands timestamps in the format `YYYY-MM-DDTHH:MM:SSZ` (the year, a hyphen, the month as two digits, a hyphen, the day of the month as two digits, the letter `T`, the hours of the day expressed as a 24-hour clock, a colon, the minutes, a colon, the seconds, and lastly the letter `Z`).
 This expresses the time as being in [UTC][utc] (or Greenwich Mean Time).
 Better support for dates and times outside of UTC will come in a later version.

 ### Example Markdown source